kartik-venugopal/aural-player/README.md

    * Playlist files: M3U/M3U8

 * **Playback:**
-   * Option to specify two different custom seek lengths so you can perform both fine-grained and coarse-grained seeking simultaneously
+   * Option to specify two different custom seek lengths so you can perform both fine-grained and coarse-grained seeking simultaneously **(New!)**
   * Option to remember last playback position, either on a per-track basis or for all tracks, so you can resume listening to a track without needing to remember where you left off **(New!)**
   * Bookmarking, so you can mark a specific position within a track, save it with an informative description, and come back to it later with one click, which is great for long tracks like audiobooks **(New!)**
    * Track segment looping, to allow you to define and loop your favorite parts of a track.